mak-alex/mopds/Readme.md

 * add support for other book formats, epub/mobi/pdf/etc
 * add the indexing process in the API output, etc.
 * add opds catalog functionality
+* add check and downloading the missing weekly archives from flibusta.is
+* add user interface based this library marcusolsson/tui-go
+* add normal web interface (need enthusiast who will help make a beautiful and fast interface)
 * to optimize and speed up the work of indexing books to work on low-power computers (example cubieboard/RPi / BeagleBone/WirenBoard / etc)
 * to fix the problem with encoding when indexing a file from the archive